pratiktripathy17/Ecommerce-website/readme.md

 # PureLoom-Full Stack E-commerce Platform.

-#### PureLoom is an interactive, full stack E-commerce application designed to provide a seamless shopping experience for users.
+#### PureLoom is an interactive, full stack E-commerce application designed to provide a seamless shopping experience for customers.

 ## Team Details